ryogesh/hive-mr-tez-csv/README.md

 # Capture Map Reduce and Tez Job Counters
 ## Overview

-This repository contains scripts to capture Yarn Queue usage, Map Reduce(MR) and Tez Job Counters as csv files.
-Comes handy when analyzing job details.
+This repository contains scripts to capture Hive Queries, Yarn Queue usage, Map Reduce(MR) and Tez Job Counters as csv files.
+Comes handy when analyzing activities on the Hadoop cluster.

 ## Script Features
-- Capture MR job counters and additional information using the MR REST API
-- For MR jobs, creates a job summary and tasks details csv files
+- mr-jobs-csv.py: Capture MR job counters and additional information using the MR REST API.
+Creates a MR job summary and tasks details csv files.
-- Capture Tez job counters and additional information using the Yarn Timeline Server API and Yarn logs command
-- For Tez jobs, creates a job counters csv file
+- tez-app-csv.py: Capture Tez job counters and additional information using the Yarn Timeline Server API and Yarn logs command.
+Creates a Tez job counters csv file.
-- Capture Yarn queue usage, can be scheduled to gather metrics periodically
+- yarn-queues-csv.py: Capture Yarn queue usage.
+Can be scheduled to gather metrics periodically.
+- hs2_log_csv.py: Extracts Hive queries and it's metrics from HiveServer2 log file.
+Can be scheduled to gather metrics periodically.

 ## Installation
 - A Linux/Unix based system